Overview

 Other antibacterial agents

-Some antibiotics, like clarithromycin and azithromycin, may not work as well when combined with erythromycin, and using erythromycin may increase the risk of side effects.
+Some antibiotics, such as clarithromycin and azithromycin, may not be as effective when combined with erythromycin, and using erythromycin may increase the risk of side effects.

 Blood thinners (anticoagulants)